TURKEY-SMS/api/README.md

 👉TS-1030	: Your account is inactive with the SMS service provider</br>
 👉TS-1031	: The api-key is invalid</br>
 👉TS-1032	: The number to which the message is sent is international outside Turkey.
 Your account is not activated for international SMS</br>
-👉TS-1033	: The data sent through the link is incorrect 👉TS-1034	: The mobile number to which the message was sent is invalid</br>
+👉TS-1033	: The data sent through the link is incorrect</br>
+👉TS-1034	: The mobile number to which the message was sent is invalid</br>

 ----------------------------------------------------------------------------------------------------------------------------------